 Organizations in most industries are currently experiencing a rapid pace of change and increasing competition, forcing leaders to implement programs and initiatives designed for improvements.
-On the surface, implementing these initiatives are often on a case-by-case basis to address a specific need or area of improvement.
+On the surface, implementing these initiatives is often on a case-by-case basis to address a specific need or area of improvement.

 However, it’s not uncommon for the new initiative to fizzle out, or be replaced by another, new, shiny initiative.
-In some organizations, this causes an initiative fatigue for employees.
+In some organizations, this causes initiative fatigue for employees.
 They can grow tired of implementing the next improvement tactic only to see it become unsuccessful and fade away.

 Why Do Those Initiatives Often Fail?

 Organizations often take a reactive approach to the need for improvement.
 Improvement programs are implemented because of a specific problem area or external factor.
-Many of these approaches don’t take into consideration the entire organization, or the full context of the implementation.
+Many of these approaches don’t take into consideration the entire organization or the full context of the implementation.
 Programs that are reactive to changes that have already occurred, only seek to course correct, not create sustained organization wide improvement.

-These common approaches to addressing issues lack whole system thinking and don’t lead to sustained results.
+These common approaches to addressing issues lack whole-system thinking and don’t lead to sustained results.
 Since organizations are participating in improvement programs, leaders can confuse these initiatives for organization-wide continuous improvement.
 Employees keep hearing about the next approach to improvement the organization will adopt.
-So, the concept of continuous improvement loses its meaning and becomes a “buzz-word” that gets thrown around every time a new initiative is introduced.
+So, the concept of continuous improvement loses its meaning and becomes a “buzzword” that gets thrown around every time a new initiative is introduced.

 But a variety of improvement initiatives in targeted areas doesn’t equal continuous improvement.